qls0ulp/fogmachine/docs/electron-install.md

 ## Install Electron Port

-Installing the electron port will break the command line version of mStream.
+Installing the electron port will break the command line version of FogMachine.

 **Install Dev Dependencies**